ratabora/RealTimeSearchAndAnalytics/03-installing-solr/README.md

 		</doc>
 	...

 We'll get deeper into indexing and querying documents in Solr in the future modules.
-But for now, congratulations on installing Solr!
+You have completed this exercise, congratulations on installing Solr!
+Feel free to play around with your installation.

+### Shutting Solr Down

+You can shut Solr down by pressing CTRL+C on the terminal window in which you started Solr.

 Additional Resources
 -------